LEED v4 overview

 Projects earn points against a 110-point scale and are awarded Certified (40 to 49 points), Silver (50 to 59 points), Gold (60 to 79 points), or Platinum (80 points and above).
 The exact thresholds are common across most LEED v4 rating systems.

-The LEED v4 credit categories are Integrative Process, Location and Transportation, Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, Innovation, and Regional Priority.
-Each category sits above a set of prerequisites (mandatory) and credits (optional, scored).
+The LEED v4 BD+C credit categories are Integrative Process, Location and Transportation, Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, Innovation, and Regional Priority.
+Prerequisites (mandatory) appear only under Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality, plus an Integrative Process prerequisite for healthcare projects only; Location and Transportation, Innovation, and Regional Priority hold credits (optional, scored) only.

 You do not need to memorize every LEED credit.
 Read the LEED Core Concepts Guide to anchor the framework, learn the credit categories and certification levels cold, understand the integrative process, and link LEED ideas to NBC 2020 and NECB requirements you already know.
 The ExAC tests literacy, not LEED accreditation.